 How Do Dermatologists Treat Molluscum?

 Molluscum contagiousum treatment is similar to the way warts are treated.
 They can be frozen with liquid nitrogen, destroyed with various acids or blistering solutions (eg. Cantharone), treated with an electric needle (electrocautery), scraped off with a sharp instrument (curette), treated daily with a home application of a topical retinoid cream or gel, or a topical immune modifier (eg. Imiquimod).
 Some discomfort is associated with freezing, scraping, and using the electric needle.
-If there are many growths, multiple treatment sessions may be needed every 3-6 weeks until the growths are gone.
-An option, especially with young children, is not to treat molluscum and wait for the growths to go away.
+If there are many growths, multiple treatment sessions may be needed every 2-4 weeks until the growths are gone.
+An option, especially with young children, is not to treat molluscum and wait for the growths to go away, but this can sometimes take many months or even a couple years.